 Canine Hair Length

 Some breeds of dogs, such as Labradors, always have a short-haired coat.
-Other breeds of dogs, such as Poodles, always have long hair.
-Still other breeds can have either type of coat, such as the Dachshund.
-The long coat is caused by a recessive genetic mutation in the FGF5 gene.
+Some breeds, such as Poodles, always have long hair.
+Other breeds can have either type of coat, like the Dachshund.
+This type of long coat is caused by a recessive genetic mutation in the FGF5 gene.
 The FGF5 gene controls the hair cycle and tells the hair when to stop growing.

-Because it is a recessive mutation, a dog must have two copies of the recessive long-hair allele (l/l) to express that gene and cause the dog to have long hair.
-A dog that has short hair could have one or two copies of the short-hair allele (LL or Ll) to have the short-hair phenotype.
-Thus, it is possible for two short-haired dogs (if they are both carriers of the long-haired allele) to have a litter of both long-haired and short-haired pups.
+Because it is a recessive mutation, a dog must have two copies of the recessive long-hair allele (l/l) to cause the dog to have long hair.
+A dog that has short hair could have one or two copies of the short-hair allele (L/L or L/l) to have the short-hair phenotype.
+Thus, it is possible for two short-haired dogs (if they are both carriers of the long-haired allele, L/l) to have a litter of both long-haired and short-haired pups.
 If two carriers breed, there is 25% chance per puppy of inheriting the long-haired gene.
-This may be of a concern for breeds in which long-hair does not fit the breed standard.
+This may be of a concern for breeds in which long hair does not fit the breed standard.

 Hair Length Testing:

 Animal Genetics currently offers a test to determine the number of copies of the recessive "long hair" allele a dog carries.